 The HR department and the managers in the organization play a huge role in eliminating cyberbullying from the work culture.
 In the wake of the current pandemic, as a manager or HR you can help the firm and the employees by setting up a remote employee monitoring software that helps you track and better the performance of your employees.

 It is extremely important to take care of cyberbullying in these times as most of the employees are driven within the four walls of their homes or are working remotely.
-Cyberbullying might become more apparent in these times due to the increased dependency on the online mediums for each and every kind of work which could earlier be done without any online assistance.
-Let’s pledge to stop cyberbullying at the very outset and create a favorable environment for everyone at the workplace.
+Cyberbullying might become more apparent in these times due to the increased dependency on online mediums for each and every kind of work which could earlier be done without any online assistance.
+Let’s pledge to stop cyberbullying at the very outset and create a favorable environment for everyone in the workplace.